Approved by the Surfrider Foundation Board of Directors on February 6, 2010

 Whereas, recent reports suggest that domestic supplies of natural gas are growing and there is nearly a century’s worth of production at current rates;

-Whereas, coastal LNG terminal development will require infrastructure development that creates adverse upland environmental impacts.
-Upland impacts can adversely effect coastal resources, including shoreline alteration and coastal erosion, and water quality impairment.
+Whereas, new coastal LNG terminals require infrastructure development that creates upland environmental impacts that adversely affect coastal resources, including shoreline alteration, coastal erosion, and water quality impairment.

-Whereas processing and shipment of LNG results in a fuel that produces green house gas (GHG) emissions that are much greater than domestic natural gas and roughly equivalent to or greater than the GHG emissions from domestic coal;
+Whereas, the processing and shipment of LNG produces greenhouse gas (GHG) emissions that are much greater than domestic natural gas;

-Whereas, the Surfrider Foundation, through its Policy on Global Warming, has recognized climate change is a scientific reality that will include changes in the characteristics of the ocean including warmer waters, more acidic oceans, increased sea level rise and storm severity that threaten coastal communities and the health of beaches, and coastal and ocean ecosystems;
+Whereas, the Surfrider Foundation, through its Policy on Climate Change, has recognized climate change is a scientific reality that will include dangerous changes in the characteristics of the ocean including warmer waters, higher acidity, rising sea levels and increased storm severity that threaten coastal communities, beaches, and coastal and ocean ecosystems;

-Whereas, Surfrider Foundation has resolved to support efforts to reduce carbon and other greenhouse gas-causing emissions;
+Whereas, Surfrider Foundation has resolved to support efforts to reduce carbon and other GHG emissions;

-Whereas, the known and anticipated environmental impacts of liquefied natural gas facility development and operation include marine life mortality associated with continuous water uptake; discharge of both cold and chlorinated water to marine environment; air quality degradation, including carbon dioxide emissions; high energy consumption rate; introduction of invasive species, including those discharged in ballast water; benthic habitat disturbed in mooring and transmission pipeline installations; light pollution;
+Whereas, the known and anticipated environmental impacts of LNG facility development and operation include marine life mortality associated with continuous water uptake; discharge of both cold and chlorinated water to marine environment; air quality degradation, including carbon dioxide emissions; high energy consumption rate; introduction of invasive species, including those discharged in ballast water; benthic habitat disturbed in mooring and transmission pipeline installations; and light pollution;

-Whereas, the unknown environmental impacts of coastal liquefied natural gas facility development and operation present significant risks to the marine environment that are difficult, if not impossible, to adequately address through adaptive management protocols under existing regulatory authorities;
+Whereas, the unknown environmental impacts of coastal LNG facility development and operation present significant risks to the marine environment that are difficult, if not impossible, to adequately address through adaptive management protocols under existing regulatory authorities;

 This policy is general in nature; the Surfrider Foundation recognizes that every specific case must be evaluated in the context of the local setting.